REPORT NUMBER 59 OF THE

 - Chair’s Remarks

 The Chair, Professor Brian Harrington, welcomed members and guests to the meeting.
-He provided members with information about the upcoming governance elections, noting the following vacancies - 1 administrative staff position; 4 teaching staff positions; and 6 student positions (5 undergraduate and 1 graduate). - Status Report on UTSC Campus Strategic Priorities
+He provided members with information about the upcoming governance elections, noting the following vacancies (effective July 1) on the CAC - 1 administrative staff position; 4 teaching staff positions; and 6 student positions (5 undergraduate and 1 graduate). - Status Report on UTSC Campus Strategic Priorities

 The Chair invited Mr. Andrew Arifuzzaman (Chief Administrative Officer), to present his Report.
 The strategic priorities highlighted in the presentation included:

-- Enrollment Priorities: Focus on both domestic and international students.
+- Enrollment: Focus on both domestic and international students.
 International enrollment had been challenging due to changes in visa policies and perceptions that Canada was less welcoming.

-- Operationalizing New Buildings: Progress was being made on projects such as the Sam Ibraham building, Indigenous House, and the Scarborough Academy of Medicine and Integrated Health.
+- Operationalizing New Buildings: Progress was being made on projects such as the Sam Ibraham building, Indigenous House, and the Scarborough Academy of Medicine and Integrated Health (SAMIH).
 These projects were nearing completion or moving forward rapidly.

-- Capital Projects: The Life Sciences campaign had been successful, attracting more students than anticipated.
+- SAMIH: The Life Sciences campaign had been successful, attracting more students than anticipated.
 However, some enrollment targets remained unmet.
-There were challenges with system-wide announcements by provincial and federal governments affecting visa students.
+There were challenges with sector-wide announcements by provincial and federal governments affecting visa students.

-- Budget Overview: The University operated three budget types:
+- Budget: The University operated three budget types:

 - Operating Budget: Covers day-to-day costs (tuition, government grants, etc.).